su3d4/R0N1N-/README.md

 ## Virtual GPU
+front-matter:
-differential equations #differential-equations
+- differential equations #differential-equations
-linear algebra #linear-algebra
+- linear algebra #linear-algebra
-vector calculus #vector-calculus
+- vector calculus #vector-calculus
-NAND #NAND
+- NAND #NAND

 Virtual GPU can perform the necessary vector calculus without the specialized graphics processors.
 This brings the price of compute down.
 Now, this allows typical consumers old hardware to run on LLM based compute.
 Linear Algebra and Differential Equations provide equivalent mathematical language models for the same problem space.
 The primary difference is the notation of each mathematical language model.
 This means that these language models provide a basis to discuss AI-based compute.
 This turns each NAND gate into a digital representation of the neuron that runs on bare-metal.
 This is a paradigm shift.

-#vGPU #GPU
-# Attention-based Design
+# AI Programming Language
-[[Candles]] is a [[Concept-oriented programming language]] that uses #Analogy to provide not just context but also situational awareness.
+Candles is a Concept-oriented programming language that uses #Analogy to provide not just context but also situational awareness.
-## AI Programming Language
+## Attention-based Design
 The AI Programming language uses #attention to manage the #focus of the AI in order to derive the generation of assisted solutions.
 #programming #language #language-creation #self-attention #self-defense

-Haskell is an #atomic programming language that utilizes [[High-Order Functions]].
+Haskell is an #atomic programming language that utilizes High-Order Functions.

 ### Comments
 #comment -- This is a comment